- Governance at the end of the cycle

 Governance at the end of the cycle

-When announcing a buyback, the executive team will invariably claim that ‘it is the best use of capital at the time’.
-However, the passage of time and events can suggest otherwise and before we accept management’s word as gospel, we should understand what was given up.
-We should also look for the possible motivations behind the decision and whether it was influenced by business fundamentals, market levels or misaligned incentives.
+When announcing a buyback, the executive team of a company will invariably claim that ‘it is the best use of capital at the time’.
+However, experience suggests otherwise and before accepting the management’s word, it pays to dig a little deeper - I look for the possible motives behind the decision, and whether it was influenced by business fundamentals, market levels or misaligned incentives.

-When measured over a longer time horizon, governance decisions like Wal-Mart’s buyback can play a critical role in determining the effectiveness of capital allocation and corporate strategy, as well as physical footprint (# of stores), corporate sustainability, and total shareholder return.
+When measured over a longer time horizon, governance decisions like Walmart’s buyback can play a critical role in determining the effectiveness of capital allocation and corporate strategy, as well as physical footprint (number of stores), corporate sustainability, and total shareholder return.

 From neat theory to messy practice

 In theory, there is an implicit contract between investors and company managers that is based on the idea that the interests of both parties are aligned.
-It follows that managers make decisions designed to bring about increases in long-term shareholder value, which also leave a positive impact on society and the environment (or at least not a negative one).
+Managers are expected to make decisions designed to bring about increases in long-term shareholder value, which also leave a positive impact on society and the environment (or at least not a negative one).

-Well, bang goes the theory, since the reality is often very different.
-In practice, corporate decision making can become skewed by an over-bearing focus on short term earnings and misaligned incentives (including the possibility of personal gains if executives can shoot for gearing in their compensation plans).
-This is particularly the case at the late stage of business and market cycles, where we invariably see a pick-up in trend-following behaviour, higher levels of buybacks struck at cyclically-high valuations and value destructive M&A.
+The reality is often very different as corporate decision making can become distorted by an over-bearing focus on short term earnings and misaligned incentives (including the possibility of personal gains if executives can game their compensation plans).
+This is particularly visible at the late stage of business and market cycles, when there is a noticeable pick-up in speculative capex, buybacks struck at cyclically-high valuations and value destroying mergers and acquisitions.

-The finding that 80% of CFOs would sacrifice critical R&D spend (required to sustain long-term business growth) just so they could meet quarterly earnings targets demonstrates just how overbearing the short-term focus on earnings has become.
+A survey which suggested 80 per cent of CFOs would sacrifice critical R&D spend (required to sustain long-term business growth) just so they could meet quarterly earnings targets demonstrates just how overbearing the short-term focus on earnings can be .(1)

-Add to this the revelation that CFOs themselves believe 1 in every 5 firms is guilty of mis-representing their financial positions in company accounts and it is clear that investors have to exercise considerable caution.
-This is especially the case at the late stage of the cycle when executives may be tempted to resort to aggressive accounting tactics to relieve the relentless pressure on them to beat quarterly earnings targets.
+Add to this the revelation that CFOs themselves believe one in every five firms are guilty of misrepresenting their financial positions in company accounts and it is clear that investors have to exercise considerable caution .
+This is especially true at the late stage of the cycle when executives may be tempted to resort to aggressive accounting tactics to relieve the relentless pressure on them to beat quarterly earnings targets.

 Governance decisions, shareholder headaches

-Contrary to what theory or intuition might suggest, cyclical factors and fashions greatly influence the shape of capital allocation over time.
+Contrary to what you might expect, cyclical factors and fashions greatly influence the shape of capital allocation over time.
 There is considerable variation in the use of different capital levers (see chart for US corporate sector).
-Capital spending will typically flex with the underlying business cycle but it has also generally drifted lower as less risky, yet shareholder friendly uses of capital - M&A and buybacks - have crept higher.
-Notably, both these uses of capital are pro-cyclical - increasing in the late 90s, mid 2000s and more recently, while contracting in the bear markets triggered in 2000 & 2008.
+Capital spending will typically flex with the underlying business cycle but it has also generally drifted lower while spending on buybacks, a less risky and more shareholder friendly use of capital, has crept higher and has recently exceeded dividend spending for a record seventh year in a row.
+Notably, both share repurchases and M&A spending are pro-cyclical - increasing in the late 90s, mid 2000s and more recently, while contracting in the bear markets triggered in 2000 & 2008.

 The complexities of capital allocation

 Capital allocation is a dynamic process that is incredibly difficult to appraise.
-Good or bad decisions only become apparent after a significant time lag and the bad decisions may only be understood as such in the light of counter-factuals (i.e. what would have happened had we decided to invest 10 years ago instead of doing that M&A?
-Something that ex-RBS CEO Sir Fred Goodwin may still be pondering to this day after his purchase of an MBS-laden ABN Amro at the top of the market was instrumental in precipitating a government bail-out).
+Good or bad decisions only become apparent after a significant time lag and the bad decisions may only become apparent in the light of counter-factuals (e.g. ‘what would have happened had we decided to invest 10 years ago instead of doing that M&A?’
+A question that ex-RBS CEO Sir Fred Goodwin may still be pondering to this day after his purchase of an MBS-laden ABN Amro at the top of the market, which was instrumental in precipitating a government bail-out).

 Warren Buffett suggests this is due to something called the institutional imperative; an unseen yet powerful force that causes executives to act sub-optimally.
 Buffet believes it is the institutional imperative that causes companies to mindlessly imitate one another whether it is in M&A or in executive compensation.
 The time that we see these corporate fashions and fads most prominently is, of course, at the end of the cycle.